Buzz Group Ltd Privacy Notice

 If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the UK data protection authority, the Information Commissioner’s Office, the “ICO,” or your national data protection regulator.

-12. Data Protection Officer
+13. Data Protection Officer

-Buzz Bingo has an appointed Data Protection Officer (DPO).
+Buzz has an appointed Data Protection Officer (DPO).
 The Data Protection Officer (DPO) has key responsibilities that include informing and advising the controller or processor on data protection obligations, monitoring compliance with data protection regulations, providing advice on data protection impact assessments, cooperating with the Commissioner, and acting as a contact point for data subjects and the Information Commissioner, The DPO can be contacted at DPO@buzzbingo.com.

 The Buzz Group